-Larch is an open-source library and analysis toolkit for processing scientific data.
-Initially designed for x-ray spectroscopic and scattering data collected at modern synchrotrons and x-ray sources, Larch also provides many general-purpose processing and analysis tools for dealing with arrays of scientific data and organize complex data sets.
+Larch is an open-source library and toolkit for processing and analyzing scientific data.
+Initially designed for X-ray spectroscopic and scattering data collected at modern synchrotron sources, Larch provides a wide selection of algorithms for processing such X-ray data.
+It also provides many tools for organizing complex data sets and general-purpose tools for processing and analyzing arrays of scientific data.

-Larch is written in Python, making heavy use of the wonderful numpy, scipy, h5py, and matplotlib libraries, and can be used directly as a Python library or extended using Python.
+Larch is written in Python, relies heavily on the wonderful numpy, scipy, h5py, and matplotlib libraries.
+It can be used directly as a Python library, and it can be extended using Python.
 In addition, Larch provides a Python-like language (a macro language, or domain specific language) that is intended to be very easy to use for novices while also being complete enough for advanced data processing and analysis.

 Larch has several related target application areas, including:

-- XAFS analysis, becoming version 2 of the Ifeffit Package.
+- XAFS analysis, becoming version 2 of the Ifeffit Package for EXAFS analysis.